On the frequency function of Hardy-Littlewood maximal functions: Introduction

 We now turn our attention back to the continuous setting.
 Let $f \in L^1(\mathbb{R}^d)$.
 Recalling the definition of the sets $E_{f,x}$ given in \eqref{Efx}, we define the frequency function of $f$ by

 This function is clearly well-defined.
-In \cite[Propositions 2.2 and 2.3]{TemurContinuous}, it was shown that if $r_x>0$ then $Mf(x) = A_{r_x}f(x)$, while if $r_x=0$, there exists a sequence of positive numbers $(\rho_n)$ such that $A_{\rho_n}f(x) \to Mf(x)$ and $\rho_n\to 0$ as $n\to +\infty$.
-The proof of these facts was carried out in the one-dimensional case, but the same proof works for the higher-dimensional case.
+In \cite[Propositions 2.2 and 2.3]{TemurContinuous}, it was shown that if $r_x>0$ then $Mf(x) = A_{r_x}|f|(x)$, while if $r_x=0$, there exists a sequence of positive numbers $(\rho_n)$ such that $A_{\rho_n}|f|(x) \to Mf(x)$ and $\rho_n\to 0$ as $n\to +\infty$.
+It was also established the measurability of the function $x \mapsto r_x$ \cite[Theorem 1.1]{TemurContinuous}.
+The proofs of these facts were carried out in the one-dimensional case, but the same arguments work for the higher-dimensional case.
 These properties allow us to deal with the frequency function in the continuous setting very similarly to the discrete setting, and analogous ideas can be used to deduce that the sets $S_C$ (defined in \eqref{ScSets}) are bounded for all $C>1$ \cite[Theorem 1.2]{TemurContinuous} and that the limit \eqref{DensityRn} holds in the one-dimensional continuous setting \cite[Theorem 1.3]{TemurContinuous}.
 We prove that both results also hold in the higher-dimensional case, as we shall see in Theorem \ref{thm: Thm1} and Proposition \ref{prop:Prop1}.

 Finally, we construct the frequency function in the uncentered continuous case.
 Let $f \in L^1(\mathbb{R}^d)$.
 We define the uncentered Hardy-Littlewood maximal function of $f$ by